Settings of Datama Compare Extension

 2. Market Equation

-Market ralation describes the equation between metrics of your source to compute the KPI you want to explain.
-It allows you to modify your market equation, add units, rename steps, set thresholds, and exclude or focus on dimensions.
+Market relation defines how metrics from your datasource combine to compute the KPI you want to explain.
+Here, you can modify the equation, choose units, rename steps, set thresholds, and exclude or focus dimensions.

-- By default, Datama creates a product of ratios (prod) with all steps defined in the market equation.
-You can change this to “sum” to add each step, e.g., Revenue = Revenue_France/1 + Revenue_UK/1 + Revenue_US/1.
+- By default, Datama uses a product of ratios (prod) across all steps in the market equation.
+You can switch to a “sum” when your KPI is additive (e.g., Revenue = Revenue_France + Revenue_UK + Revenue_US).

-- When changing the unit to ‘%’, the figures are multiplied by 100 and displayed as percentages.
-When selecting a currency unit, the chart will display the results with the corresponding currency symbol.
+- Changing the unit to ‘%’ multiplies values by 100 and displays percentages.
+Selecting a currency unit will display values with the chosen currency symbol.

-- In the market equation definition, you can set a step to focus on a specific dimension.
-This disables the automatic dimension scoring and only displays the selected dimension.
+- You can set a step to focus on a specific dimension.
+This disables automatic dimension scoring and displays only the selected dimension for that step.

-- Excluded dimensions maintain the scoring algorithm but are not considered in the calculation for that step.
+- Excluded dimensions remain scored but are ignored in the calculation for that step.

 3. Preferences